dodecai/hedron/ReadMe.md

 Here's the scoop on what we're craving right now:
 - Code Wizards: Got skills in teaking and enchanting our core system?
 We need you!
 - Wordsmiths: If you can turn tech talk into easy reading, help us buff up our docs and guides.
-- Bug Busters: Love squashing pesky buts?
+- Bug Busters: Love squashing pesky bugs?
 We've got a few for you to crush.

 Feeling ready?
 Hit up one of our admins to get your hands on the repo.
 Can't wait to see what you bring to the table!